orval-labs/orval/docs/src/pages/reference/configuration/output.md

 ##### explode

 Type: `Boolean`.
-Default: `false`
+Default: `true`

 By default, the `fetch` client follows the OpenAPI specification for query parameter explode behavior.
 This means that query parameters will be exploded unless explicitly set to `false` in the OpenAPI schema.

-If you want to maintain backward compatibility with the previous behavior (where only parameters with `explode: true` are exploded), you can set this value to `true`.
+If you want to maintain backward compatibility with the previous behavior (where only parameters with `explode: true` are exploded), you can set this value to `false`.

 ##### jsonReviver